-Explosion at Ctg shipyard: two more die, death toll now 6
+Explosion at Ctg Shipyard: Two more die, death toll now 6

-Two more workers injured in the explosion at a shipbreaking yard in Chattogram died at Sheikh Hasina National Burn and Plastic Surgery Institute early today.
+Two more workers, who were injured in the explosion at a shipbreaking yard in Chattogram, died at Sheikh Hasina National Burn and Plastic Surgery Institute early yesterday.

-Jahangir and Barkatullah had suffered burn on 70 and 50 percent of their bodies respectively, he said.
+Jahangir and Barkatullah had suffered burns on 70 and 50 percent of their bodies respectively, he said.

 With their death, the death toll from the incident has risen to six.